Native cuisine of Hawaii: Culinary and cultural traditions

 ʻAwa (Piper methysticum, kava) is a traditional food among Hawaiians.
 Breadfruit, sweet potato, kava, and heʻe (octopus) are associated with the four major Hawaiian gods: Kāne, Kū, Lono and Kanaloa.

 Popular condiments included paʻakai (salt), ground kukui nut, limu (seaweed), and ko (sugarcane) which was used as both a sweet and a medicine.

 Men did all of the cooking, and food for women was cooked in a separate imu; afterwards men and women ate meals separately per the ancient kapu (taboo) of separating the genders for meals.
 This kapu was abolished in 1819 at the death of Kamehameha I by his wife Ka'ahumanu.
 The ancient practice of cooking with the imu continues for special occasions and is popular with tourists.

+Vegetables were a significant portion of the meal, often boiled in a special method called the hakui where hot stones are dropped into calabashes (ipu) and covered until the contents have cooked.

 Thespesia populnea wood was used to make food bowls.

 Cyanea angustifolia was eaten in times of food scarcity.
 It and the now endangered Cyanea platyphylla are known in Hawaiian as hāhā.

 There is no fighting when eating from a bowl of poi.
 It is shared and is connected to the concept because Hāloa (Taro), the first-born son of the parents who begat the human race.

 Hawaiians identify strongly with kalo/taro, so much so that the Hawaiian term for family, ʻohana, is derived from the word ʻohā, the shoot or sucker which grows from the kalo corm.
 As young shoots grow from the corm, so people too grow from their family.